Have you heard that playing music helps plants grow? It is a lovely idea — but careful experiments have never really shown it to be true.

 Seven sequences for seven notes

 Proteins are made up of a group of an organic compound called amino acids.
-These amino acids are nothing but combination of hydrogen, oxygen, nitrogen and sulfur.
+These amino acids are made of carbon, hydrogen, oxygen and nitrogen (and sometimes sulphur).

 Dr. Long grouped these combinations into seven sequences.
 Then she related the seven sequences with the seven musical notes – a note per sequence.